felmoltor/updog3/README.md

 **Use an SSL connection with custom certificates:**

-`updog3 --ssl --cert certificate.pem key.pem`
+`updog3 --ssl --cert /certs/certificate.pem /certs/key.pem`

 For a LetsEncrypt certificate, the files will be in /etc/letsencrypt/live/[domain]/cert.pem and /etc/letsencrypt/live/[domain]/privatekey.pem (careful, these are just links to ../../archive/ folder, so if you are copying those to another folder, ensure you copy the archive files.)